Latest posts by Donncha Hughes (see all)

 What is WordPress – 2021 Video by Donncha Hughes – another anchor link

 Instructions for adding Anchor Links within your WordPress Page

-#.3 I wanted to add a Link to each of the four headings in my article.
+I wanted to add a Link to each of the four headings in my article.
 Let’s take the second one ‘What is a successful feasibility study?’
-I find where that text is placed in the html editor and I change the HTML to read:
+I find where that text is placed in the HTML editor (now the Classic block) and I change the HTML to read:

 <a title=”Jump to part of page that discusses what makes for a Successful Feasibility Study” href=”#anchor2″> #.2 What is a successful Feasibility Study?</a>